MailTape/MailTape-v1/_posts/2020-10-04-Salarymen.md

 ---
 ## A New Post

 <p id="introduction">We are delighted  to welcome [Salarymen](https://salarymen.bandcamp.com/) to host the first MailTape episode of October!
-Based in Sydney, this duo is absolutely dynamic, combining retro and modern vibes,
+Based in Sydney, Salarymen effortlessly blends retro influences into their music, never scraping on their own authentic sound.

-Salarymen
+This morning, Salarymen brings us a dynamic selection sure to energize and refresh your Sunday morning.

 </p>